 Which assemblies benefit from adhesive bond inspection?

-Multi-material assemblies including metals, plastics, composites, and hybrid structures.
+Multi-material assemblies including metals, plastics, composites, and hybrid structures, benefit from this inspection.

 Can X-ray detect voids in adhesive layers?